okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/build-provisioning-integration/prepare-guide/index.md

 A configuration guide helps your customers understand what is needed to configure your app in Okta to handle their provisioning needs.

-This guide is a necessary requirement for the OIN submission process.
+This guide is a requirement for the OIN submission process.
 The guide is provided to administrators through the Okta Admin Console.

 ## SCIM Configuration Guide Instructions